A LIGHT SHINING IN THE DARKNESS

 But can it be proved?
 Yes!

 Demotic was used during the Ptolemaic Rule of Egypt, when the LXX was written.
 'S' was also transliterated as 'Z' [E.g., Zion (2 Sam.
 5:7), and Sion (Deut.
 4:48)].
-What I just demonstrated is simply a heuristic application of my Theophoric Theory.
+What I just demonstrated is simply a heuristic application of my THEOPHORIC THEORY.

 ** "Phinehas, the son of Eleazor, the son of Aaron the priest, hath turned my wrath away from the the children of Israel ...."
 (Numbers 25:11); "And he shall have it, and his seed after him, even the covenant of an everlasting priesthood...."
 (Numbers 25:13).